SumoNulled/quarterdeck-ops/README.md

 1. **Watchbill Generation**:
    - Assigns watchstanders to designated time slots.
-   - Handles dual shifts if required, ensuring no time slot is left unfilled.
+   - Handles double watches if required, ensuring no time slot is left unfilled.

 2. **Constraint-Based Scheduling**:
    - **Duty Driver Exclusion**: Duty Drivers do not stand watch.
    - **Limited Duty Restrictions**: Limited Duty personnel can only stand BAW (Building Assigned Watch) but not BRW (Backup Rotation Watch).
    - **Security-Based Watch Assignments**: Only qualified sailors can be assigned to SECURED or UNSECURED buildings as per their `basic` and `secure` qualifications.
    - **Class Time and Study Conflict Avoidance**: Filters out sailors with conflicts due to overlapping class schedules or mandatory study times.
+   - **Multiple Watch Relief**: A sailor cannot stand two consecutive watches, and no more than 6 hours of duty a day.

 3. **Database-Driven Time Slot Assignments**:
    - Detailed schemas for `duty_watchbill_2`, `sailors`, `duty_locations`, `duty_positions`, `duty_timeslots`, `duty_timeslot_assignments`, and `sailors_class_hours` tables.